PX4/PX4-user_guide/en/index.md

 Basic instructions for flying each vehicle type are provided in the respective sections, such as [Basic Flying (Multicopter)](flying/basic_flying_mc.md).

-### I want to add payload or a camera
+### I want to add a payload/camera

 The [Payloads](payloads/index.md) section describes how to add a camera or how to configure PX4 to enable you to deliver packages.

-After adding a payload you should retune the vehicle, which for multicopters you can do with [Autotune](config/autotune.md).
+After adding a heavy payload that's mounted far away from the center of gravity you might need to adjust the vehicle tuning.
-You should also consider the other tuning and calibration listed in your vehicle configuration guide (e.g. [Multicopter Configuration/Tuning](config_mc/index.md)).

 ### I am modifying a supported vehicle

 The [Hardware Selection & Setup](hardware/drone_parts.md) section provides both high level and product-specific information about hardware that you might use with PX4 and its configuration.
 This is the first place you should look if you want to modify a drone and add new components.

-Just as when you add a payload, you should re-tune the vehicle (see [Multicopter Configuration/Tuning](config_mc/index.md) for links to the relevant information).

 ### I want to run PX4 on a new Flight Controller and extend the platform